muratk3n/thirdwave/en/2015/05/trolls.md

 And then there's the exorbitant legal cost regardless of whether the defending company wins at trial.
-Average defense cost in a patent case is reportedly over $1.5 million through the end of discovery and about
-$2.8 million through final disposition.
+Average defense cost in a patent case is reportedly over 1.5 million dollar through the end of discovery and about 2.8 million dollar through final disposition.
 It's an amount few startups can afford.
 In fact, extorting settlements with threat of high litigation cost is exactly the strategy employed by patent trolls in almost all cases.